jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 date: 2018-12-01 21:27:38 -0800
 comments: true
 categories: interviewing job silicon valley interview hiring tips
+published: true
 ---

-For the last few months, I’ve been interviewing with different companies on the valley, from some of the well-known giants to promising startups.
-This is a distilled guide made of things I learned in the journey.
+For the past few months, I’ve been interviewing with different companies on the Valley, from some of the well-known giants to promising startups.
+This is a distilled guide of the things I've learned in the journey.

 <!--more-->